cloud-bulldozer/metadata-collector/README.md

 it will need to be cleaned up once you are finished with it.

 The data is written to /tmp/stockpile.json in the container.

+If you want to disable backpack because you are debugging a ripsaw workload, etc., you can do so by setting metadata_collection: false in the ripsaw CR.

+Backpack will create multiple indexes in the targeted Elasticsearch server, depending on which metadata collection modules run.
+These indexes all have names with "-metadata" in the suffix so they are not hard to find.
+The contents are usually self-explanatory and can be browsed with kibana for example.